-In his representation of all constituents in business workouts and Chapter 11 cases, Howard Weg leads clients in the value-driven resolution of the collective issues that arise in restructuring financially distressed businesses.
+In his representation of all constituents in business workouts and Chapter 11 cases, Howard Weg leads clients in the sophisticated, value-driven resolution of the collective issues that arise in restructuring financially distressed businesses.

 - Debtors and creditors

 - Licensees and licensors

 His industry experience spans from middle-market companies to major corporations in such sectors as power and energy, entertainment, film and TV, real estate, hospitality and quick service franchised restaurant operations.

 An active leader in the bankruptcy bar, Mr. Weg currently serves on the Board of Directors of the American College of Bankruptcy and regularly leads programs at the Practising Law Institute in San Francisco and New York.